-Two absolutely stunning staires to do (if you are trained): Monesteroli and Punta Corvo
+Two absolutely stunning staires to climb (if you are trained): Monesteroli and Punta Corvo

 Monesteroli: heroic Liguria